Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 2. Three steps to deep breathing

-Place the right hand on top of your navel and the left hand on top of your chest.
+Place your right hand on top of your navel and left hand on top of your chest.
 Start by observing the natural flow of your breath for a few cycles.

 a.
 Abdominal breathing

-With the next inhalation, think of intentionally sending the air towards the navel by letting your abdomen expand and rise freely.
-Feel the right hand rising while the left-hand remains almost still on top of the chest.
+With the next inhalation, think of intentionally sending the air toward your navel by letting your abdomen expand and rise freely.
+Feel the right hand rising while the left hand remains almost still on top of the chest.

 Feel the right hand coming down as you exhale while keeping the abdomen relaxed.
 Continue to repeat this for a few minutes without straining the abdomen, but rather allowing it to expand and relax freely.